-The Industrial/Organizational (I/O) psychology program maintains an average of 20 full-time students, with approximately 3-4 new students admitted each fall.
+The Industrial/Organizational (I/O) psychology doctoral program maintains an average of 20 full-time students, with approximately 3-4 new students admitted each fall.
 Admission is highly competitive — in the last five years, we have averaged about 70 applications a year.
 Selection criteria include GRE scores (Verbal, Quantitative, Writing), GPA (last 60 undergraduate hours), letters of recommendation, research experience and interests, and the applicant’s personal statement of professional/career goals.
 Over the past 6 years (2012-2017), students accepted into the program have average GRE (verbal + quantitative) scores of 316 (SD = 6.74) and a Jr/Sr undergraduate GPA of 3.60 (SD = 7.29).
 Although no formal requirements exist regarding undergraduate course preparation, it is recommended that students applying to the I/O psychology program have some introductory coursework in some of the following areas: statistics, experimental design, measurement and test construction, I/O psychology, and social psychology.
 Additional information about the program can be found at the SIOP page on I/O graduate training programs.

 University specific admission information is available on the Texas A&M University Office of Admissions and Records’ website.

-All I/O psychology graduate students admitted to the Department of Psychology are provided a fellowship or assistantship that pays a competitive salary (at least $18,000 for 9 months).
+All I/O psychology graduate students admitted to the Department of Psychological and Brain Sciences are provided a fellowship or assistantship that pays a competitive salary (at least $18,000 for 9 months).
 Students in good standing retain their assistantship or fellowship for four to five years.
 Some students are funded by research grants.
 Office space, computers, funds to travel to professional conventions, and free health insurance also are provided.
 Students have the option to pursue a 3-12 month internship with a wide-range of organizations that often become future employers.
 The program also supports an active speakers series that each year brings to campus a number of faculty members from other universities.
 This series provides exposure to different perspectives on the field and the opportunity to network with professors at other institutions.

 The program is designed for completion in approximately five years with students taking 9 semester hours each fall and spring and 6 (usually research) hours in the summer (coursework recommendations and timeline).
 The student’s first year is relatively course intensive.
 During this year students take the Department’s statistics and design sequence as well as basic I/O psychology courses.
 The latter include Personnel Psychology (focusing on the current literature pertaining to selection, placement, job analysis, performance appraisal, and training) and Organizational Psychology (focusing on the current literature in motivation, job attitudes, leadership, group processes, conflict, decision making, organizational change).
 Students are also encouraged to establish a relationship with a research advisor as early as possible during the first year.
 Through this relationship students typically become involved with ongoing faculty research programs and begin to examine potential thesis topics.